 Firstly to thank all the owners of de László paintings and drawings and especially the long-suffering members of the de Laszlo family, without whose incredible co-operation this catalogue raisonné would be impossible to achieve.

-Our Trustees: Howard Mighell and Lucy de Laszlo
+Our Trustees: Howard Mighell, Lucy de Laszlo and Dr Martin Postle